dotnet/docs/docs/core/tools/dotnet-run.md

 For more information about the `dotnet` driver, see the [.NET Core Command Line Tools (CLI)](index.md) topic.

-In order to run the application, the `dotnet run` command resolved the dependencies of the application that are outside of the shared runtime from the NuGet cache.
-Given this, it is not reccomended to use this command to run applications in production.
+In order to run the application, the `dotnet run` command resolves the dependencies of the application that are outside of the shared runtime from the NuGet cache.
+Given this, it is not recommended to use this command to run applications in production.
 Instead, you should [create a deployment](../deploying/index.md) using [`dotnet publish`](dotnet-publish.md) command and use that in production.

 ## Options